openstack/openstack-manuals/doc/common/glossary.rst

       Specification for managing identity in the cloud, currently unsupported by OpenStack.

+   Simple Protocol for Independent Computing Environments (SPICE)

+      SPICE provides remote desktop access to guest virtual machines.
+It is an alternative to VNC.
+SPICE is supported by OpenStack.

    Single-root I/O Virtualization (SR-IOV)

       A specification that, when implemented by a physical PCIe